-Through the establishment of SMS' Electricity, SMS has a clearly defined growth strategy in the gas and electricity supplier markets, positioning the business to fulfil our vision of becoming the leading independent provider of metering services to the utility sector with the highest level of customer service.
-Together with the potential to establish ADM^{TM} as the industry standard smart metering device, the Group has a very promising outlook.
+With the establishment of SMS Electricity, SMS has a clearly defined growth strategy in the gas and electricity markets, positioning the business to fulfil our vision of becoming the leading independent provider of metering services to the utility sector with the highest level of customer service.
+Together with the potential to establish our ADMTM device as the industry standard smart metering device, the Group has a very promising outlook.

 SMS has consistently demonstrated year-on-year growth and has an established and growing market position in the UK smart metering market.
-The business strategy in the medium term is to maintain high levels of service to customers in the gas and electricity supplier markets, increase the run rate with these customers and continue to grow the meter asset portfolio.
+The business strategy in the medium term is to maintain high levels of service to customers in the gas and electricity supplier market, increase the run rate with these customers, and continue to grow the meter asset portfolio.

-The UK meter assets business presents a large market opportunity with a substantial proportion of an estimated 1.6 million I&C meters in the UK to be exchanged for a smart metering solution by 2020 with the added potential of a domestic market roll out of some 22 million gas meters, and in the electricity market this is estimated to be 2.1 million I&C meters and 27 million domestic meters.
+The UK meter assets business presents a large market opportunity with a substantial proportion of an estimated 1.6 million industrial and commercial (I&C) gas meters in the UK to be exchanged for a smart metering solution by 2020 with the added potential of a domestic market rollout of some 22 million domestic gas meters, and in the electricity market this is estimated to be 2.1 million I&C meters and 27 million domestic meters.

-The order book for the ADM[TM] device has continued to grow and our current gas and electricity supplier contracts provide potential access to over 80% of UK I&C gas meters and 40% of residential gas meters.
-International trials of ADM[TM] overseas in gas, electricity, water and LPG markets continue, where we remain encouraged by the progress.
+The order book for the ADMTM device has continued to grow and our current gas and electricity supplier contracts provide potential access to over 80% of UK I&C gas meters and 40% of residential gas meters.
+International trials of ADMTM overseas in gas, electricity, water and LPG continue, where we remain encouraged by the progress.